stabbylambda/advent/2023/README.md

 I wrote it naively and let it run, knowing it wasn't going to be the answer.
 Then I popped open the input and saw that `rx` only has one incoming node which is a `Conjunction` node.
 That node has four nodes coming into it.
 First thing I did was hardcode to my input.
 I wrote some code to print out which button press each of them swaps to a High pulse and noticed that the periods were stable.
 Shove them all in a cache, once you have all four, least common multiple them and there's the answer.

 I went back to un-hardcode my solution and wound up doing a double invert of the map.
 Find the node coming into `rx`, get the count of nodes coming into that node.
 That wasn't that hard, but I definitely did it after getting the answer.

+## Day 21

+### Part 1

+Super simple BFS.
+Literally nothing to add here.

+### Part 2

+This was hard.
+I went to inspect the input and noticed the diamond thanks to the VS Code preview pane.
+I figured it was going to be some sort of cycle detection code and I knew it was going to be a formula that grew non-linearly because you can see that in the text in part 2.
+But I had to check the subreddit to see what I was missing.
+The real trick is that that there are no walls in the row or column of the starting position (which is not easy to see in the preview pane).
+That means that eventually given enough steps, you'll sort yourself into a perfect quadratic equation, which you can eventually use to just find the right answer without simulation.

+So:

+ 1. Simulate the steps, keeping track of where we have `            last % input.width == step_goal % input.width`.
+ 2. Once we have three of those, we can create the quadratic polynomial
+ 3. Have the computer do simple math on the input

+I'm not sure I ever would have gotten this one without looking at a few hints.